 Saturday, September 18: (Re)discover the Jardin des Plantes!

-Start your cultural and heritage weekend with a visit to the Jardin des Plantes!
-On the agenda: discovering the garden through different themes, guided by our passionate staff.
-Take the opportunity to rediscover the exhibition "Humans in their Garden" through guided tours by artist and photographer Cédric Matet!
+Start your weekend of culture and heritage with a visit to the Jardin des Plantes!
+On the agenda: explore the garden through various themes, guided by our passionate staff.
+Take this opportunity to rediscover the exhibition “L’Humain dans son Jardin” through guided tours led by photographer Cédric Matet!
 Learn more about the exhibition.

-Meet at the entrance to Boulevard Henri IV (next to the French Red Cross)
+Meet at the entrance on Boulevard Henri IV (next to the French Red Cross)

 The garden opens at 10 a.m.

 • 10:00 a.m.
-"The Jardin des Plantes: where medicine meets botany" by Prof. Lavabre-Bertrand
+“The Jardin des Plantes: Where Medicine and Botany Meet” by Prof. Lavabre-Bertrand

 • 10:15 a.m.
-"Guided tour of the exhibition by the artist: L'Humain dans Jardin" by photographer Cédric Matet
+“Guided tour of the exhibition by the artist: ‘The Human in the Garden’” by photographer Cédric Matet

 • 10:30 a.m.
-"Bees and humans in 2021" by Jean-François Fauveau and Jean-Pierre Baudon
+“Bees and Humans in 2021” by Jean-François Fauveau and Jean-Pierre Baudon

 • 11:00 a.m.
-"The Martins Greenhouse and its collection of succulents" By Emmanuel Spicq
+“The Martins Greenhouse and Its Collection of Succulents” By Emmanuel Spicq

 • 11:15 a.m.
-"Guided tour of the exhibition by the artist: L'Humain dans Jardin" by photographer Cédric Matet
+“Guided tour of the exhibition ‘L’Humain dans Jardin’ led by the artist” by photographer Cédric Matet

 • 11:30 a.m.
 “Bees and Humans in 2021” by Jean-François Fauveau and Jean-Pierre Baudon

 • 1:30 p.m.
-"The plant collections of the Jardin des Plantes" by Didier Morisot
+“The Plant Collections of the Jardin des Plantes” by Didier Morisot

 • 2:00 p.m.
 “Bees and Humans in 2021” by Jean-François Fauveau and Jean-Pierre Baudon

 • 2:15 p.m.
-"Guided tour of the exhibition by the artist: L'Humain dans Jardin" by photographer Cédric Matet
+“Guided tour of the exhibition ‘L’Humain dans Jardin’ led by the artist” by photographer Cédric Matet

 • 2:30 p.m.
-"Aromatic and spice plants in the Jardin des Plantes" by Prof. John De Vos
+“Aromatic and Spice Plants of the Jardin des Plantes” by Prof. John De Vos

 • 3:30 p.m.
-"Busts and systematic schooling" by Emmanuel Spicq
+“Busts and Systematic Education” by Emmanuel Spicq

 • 4:00 p.m.
-"The plant collections of the Jardin des Plantes" by Didier Morisot
+“The Plant Collections of the Jardin des Plantes” by Didier Morisot

 • 4:30 p.m.
-"Bees and humans in 2021" by Jean-François Fauveau and Jean-Pierre Baudon
+“Bees and Humans in 2021” by Jean-François Fauveau and Jean-Pierre Baudon

 • 5:00 p.m.
 “General tour of the garden” by Emmanuel Spicq

-Please note that only the Jardin des Plantes will be accessible during guided tours on Saturday, September 18.
-The historic building will only be accessible on Sunday...
+Please note: Only the Jardin des Plantes will be open to the public as part of the guided tours on Saturday, September 18.
+The historic building will be open only on Sunday…

 FacMedMtp-BH

-Sunday, September 19: Continue your cultural tour with a visit to the historic Faculty!
+Sunday, September 19: Continue your cultural tour with a visit to the historic faculty!

-After enjoying the bucolic paths of the garden, come back and see us on Sunday, September 19 to discover the Faculty of Medicine in its historic building.
-Two unique tours, guided by the faculty's heritage experts, will be offered:
+After enjoying the garden’s picturesque paths, come back and visit us on Sunday, September 19, to explore the School of Medicine in its historic building.
+We’ll be offering two unique guided tours led by the school’s heritage experts:

-• A first tour, devoted to anatomy, will take you to the Amador Room, the former dissection room, and the Tekné Makré Rooms, which house the Corps à Coeur exhibition, entirely dedicated to anatomical specimens preserved by the Faculty (please note that the conservatory is closed and therefore not accessible as part of this tour due to renovation work).
+• A first tour, focused on anatomy, will take you through the Amador Room, the former dissection room, as well as the Tekné Makré Rooms, which house the “Corps à Coeur” exhibition, entirely dedicated to the anatomical specimens preserved by the Faculty (please note that the conservatory is closed and therefore not accessible during this tour due to renovation work).

-• A second tour will allow you to discover the faculty's ceremonial rooms, from the Salle des Actes to the Salle du Conseil.
-Put yourself in the shoes of a candidate (future doctor of medicine), ready to defend their thesis!
+• A second tour will take you through the faculty’s ceremonial halls, from the Salle des Actes to the Salle du Conseil.
+Imagine yourself in the shoes of a doctoral candidate, ready to defend their thesis!

-As you probably already know, the Jardin des Plantes is a unique place to relax in Montpellier.
-But did you know that it is also a place of discovery and exchange?
-The botanical gardeners take this role to heart and organize numerous events throughout the year to help you discover the garden from this perspective.
-This is particularly true at the moment with "Les visites de l'été"(Summer Tours).
-Finally, the Jardin des Plantes has an educational role throughout the year, a rapidly growing mission that reconnects with its origins (the teaching of botany) around the objectives and with the help of today's tools.
-To reinforce this educational aspect, one of them, Denis Nespoulous, has created connected trails to allow you to discover the garden as you've never seen it before!
+You probably already know this: the Jardin des Plantes is a unique place in Montpellier to relax.
+But did you know it’s also a place for discovery and learning?
+The gardeners and botanists take this role to heart and organize numerous events throughout the year to help you experience it from this perspective.
+This is particularly true right now with“Summer Tours.”Finally, the Jardin des Plantes serves an educational purpose year-round—a mission that is gaining momentum, reconnecting with its roots (the teaching of botany) while embracing modern objectives and utilizing today’s tools.
+To reinforce this educational aspect, one of them, Denis Nespoulous, has created connected trails to let you discover the garden as you’ve never seen it before!

-The origin of the connected trails in the Jardin des Plantes
+The origins of the interconnected paths at the Jardin des Plantes

 • facilitate projects using digital tools,

-• produce royalty-free data on flora,
+• produce copyright-free data on flora,

 • raise awareness and provide training in botany.

-What are connected trails?
+What exactly are connected trails?

-The connected trails are information sheets accessible to all and spread across several routes.
+The connected trails consist of information sheets available to everyone and distributed along several routes.
 They can be accessed via a QR code using a smartphone or tablet.
-These allow you to discover the riches of the garden at your own pace.
-The four different routes are displayed at the entrance to the Jardin des Plantes: simply follow the guide, or choose to lose yourself in the paths.
+These sheets allow you to explore the garden’s treasures at your own pace.
+The four different routes are displayed at the entrance to the Jardin des Plantes: simply follow the guide, or, if you prefer, wander freely through the paths.

-The five connected paths of the garden
+The garden's five interconnected paths

 For now, there are five connected trails within the Jardin des Plantes.
-These are likely to evolve over time thanks to your collaboration.
+These may change over time thanks to your input.

-The SMART’BOTA trail
+The SMART’BOTA Trail

-The second connected trail in Montpellier's Jardin des Plantes, and the first educational trail, it was created in 2018 for Tela Botanica's introductory MOOC on botany , for which Denis is the lead instructor.
-The goal of this trail is to introduce enthusiasts to botany.
+The second connected trail at the Jardin des Plantes in Montpellier, and the first educational trail, it was created in 2018 for Tela Botanica’s introductory MOOC on botany of which Denis serves as the lead.
+The course aims to introduce enthusiasts to botany.
 It features around sixty species and introduces you to the main plant families.

-The SMART’PHARMA trail
+The SMART’PHARMA Trail

-An extension of the first "SMART'BOTA" trail, this trail was created for students at the Faculty of Pharmacy in Montpellier.
+Extension of the first "SMART’BOTA" trail; this trail was created for students at the Faculty of Pharmacy in Montpellier.
 Indeed, a multitude of plants can be used for therapeutic and medicinal purposes.
-This trail allows students students to combine the theoretical aspects of their courses with practical aspects by directly observing the plants in the Garden.
-This educational trail is also accessible to all.
-It also features around sixty plant species.
+This trail allows students students to combine the theoretical aspects of their courses with practical ones by directly observing the plants within the Garden.
+This educational trail is also open to the public.
+It features approximately sixty plant species.

 This trail, created in 2014, is the oldest trail in the Jardin des Plantes.
-It allows you to discover all the secrets of the Jardin des Plantes' tall trees.
-It is also the only trail that can be explored without your smartphone, as it has reading stations, but feel free to scan the QR codes on the panels to connect to all the secrets of botany!
-This connected trail features 25 tree species chosen from among the most remarkable and oldest in the garden.
+It allows you to discover all the secrets of the Jardin des Plantes’s giant trees.
+It is also the only trail that can be explored without your smartphone, as it features reading panels, but feel free to scan the QR codes embedded in the panels to unlock all the secrets of botany!
+This interactive trail features 25 tree species selected from among the most remarkable and oldest in the garden.

-This trail, created for Tela Botanica's MOOC Herbes Folles (Wild Herbs) (second edition planned for this fall!), aims to help you rediscover these plants that are pejoratively referred to as "weeds."
-They too have their virtues, and beyond their disadvantages, which cannot be denied, they also play an important role in our environment.
-The wild herbs in the garden invite you to reflect on the issues of biodiversity.
-This trail will allow you to see these "weeds" in a different light...
+This trail, created for Tela Botanica’s “Herbes Folles” MOOC (the second edition is scheduled for this fall!), aims to help you rediscover these plants that are pejoratively referred to as “weeds.”
+They, too, have their virtues, and beyond their drawbacks—which we won’t deny—they also play an important role in our environment.
+The wild herbs of the garden invite you to reflect on issues of biodiversity.
+This tour will allow you to see these “weeds” in a new light…

-The last trail is somewhat unique in that it is itself connected to a citizen science program.
-Become a participant in this CNRS program by observing the 12 species that make up the trail.
+The last trail is somewhat unique, as it is part of a citizen science.
+Get involved in this CNRS program by observing the 12 species along the trail.
 Its goal is also to raise awareness about global warming by introducing us to phenology (the observation of periodic events, in this case involving plants).
-At the entrance to the Jardin des Plantes, you can ask for a specially designed sheet on which to note your observations.
-This data will help scientists to better understand and monitor climate change and its issues.
+At the entrance to the Jardin des Plantes, you can request a specially designed form to record your observations.
+This data will help scientists better understand and monitor climate change and its associated challenges.

 • Trails near you

-• Plants geolocated to within a meter
+• Plants tracked to the nearest meter

 As part of the 800th anniversary celebrations, a photography exhibition will be held from July 10 to October 10.
-Created by renowned photographer CédricMATET, it will be held at the Jardin des Plantes.
-In 2020, this photographer also created the exhibition "Derrière les masques" (Behind the Masks), whichfeatures200 portraits of medical staff.
+Curated by renowned photographer CédricMATET, it will be held at the Jardin des Plantes.
+In 2020, this photographer also curated the exhibition “Behind the Masks,” whichfeatures200 portraits of medical personnel.

-Practical information
+Practical Information

-The title of the exhibition is fundamentally linked to itscontent.
-For this occasion, the artist chose to work with anatomical specimens from the Faculty's anatomy conservatory.
+The title of the exhibition is intrinsically linked to itscontent.
+In fact, for this occasion, the artist chose to work with anatomical specimens from the Faculty’s anatomy museum.
 To better understand his project, we interviewed the photographer.

 What is your background?

-I am originally fromSète.
-I attended a design school in Montpellier, which is now called ESMA.
-After that, I enrolled at the Gobelins school of visual arts in Paris.
-Later, I went back to school to get a master's degree in Urban Planning and Sustainable Development because I'm interested in cities.
-In the meantime, I worked as an art director and designer for communications agencies.
+I’m originally fromSète.
+I attended a design school in Montpellier that is now called ESMA.
+After that, I enrolled at the Gobelins School of Visual Arts in Paris.
+Later, I went back to school to earn a master’s degree in Urban Planning and Sustainable Development because I’m interested in cities.
+In the meantime, I’ve been working in art direction and design at various communications agencies.

-What interests me is linking art to the city, to plans, to cartography, to people.
-In my opinion, an artist must be at the heart of their context: urban, political, human.
+What interests me is connecting art to the city, to maps, to cartography, and to people.
+In my view, an artist must be rooted in their context: urban, political, and human.

 Can you tell us about the "Behind the Masks" project?

-It was GéraldCHANQUES, a professor at the faculty and doctor atSaint EloiHospital, who contacted me and proposed this project.
-I wanted to convey a vision ofwhat caregivers and their commitments can be.
+It was GéraldCHANQUES, a professor at the faculty and a doctor atSaint EloiHospital, who contacted me and proposed this project.
+I wanted to convey a vision ofwhat healthcare providers and their commitments can be.

 How would you describe yourself?

-If I had to define myself and my work, I would talk abouttransdisciplinarity.
-I am a photographer, but I am also a visual artist.
-I enjoy working with different materials and different trades.
+If I had to describe myself and my work, I would talk abouttransdisciplinarity.
+Indeed, I am a photographer, but I am also a visual artist; I enjoy working with various materials and collaborating with people from different fields.

-Can you tell us about your new exhibition, "Humans in Their Gardens"?
+Can you tell us about your new exhibition, “Man in His Garden”?

-It's been a long time since I first had the idea of working with the Jardin des Plantes, but I have a real passion for the anatomy museum, which I visited when I was a student.
-I think it's fabulous to be able to talk about botany through the garden, but also about humans and research on the body.
-The project was put together by two people, once again with ProfessorCHANQUES.
+It’s been a long time since I first thought of focusing on the Jardin des Plantes, but I’ve always had a real passion for the anatomy museum I visited when I was a student.
+Being able to discuss botany through the garden, but also the human body and research on it—I think that’s fabulous.
+The project was developed by the two of us, once again with ProfessorCHANQUES.

-This project is interesting becauseit takes me out of my comfort zone.I usuallydo portraits, but that's not the case here.
+This project is interesting becauseit pushes me out of my comfort zone;I usuallytake portraits, but that’s not the case here.

-What's more, since all the pieces are classified as heritage items, I have a special relationship with the curator.
-She is the third subject of this work; I cannot work without her.
-Usually, I control my model,but here I can't because of its fragility.
-Every movement has to be made by the curator.
+Moreover, since all the rooms are designated as heritage sites, I have a special relationship with the curator.
+She is the third subject of this project; I can’t work without her.
+Usually, I direct my model,but here I can’t because of the room’s fragility; every movement must be guided by the curator.

-It'sinteresting becausethe piece and the garden exist outside of me.
+It’sinteresting becausethe room and the garden exist independently of me.

-There are three of us working on this project: Jane, who does digital art and is a videographer; Luc, who does motion design, among other things; and me, who does imaging and is in charge of the artistic direction for the whole thing.
-None of us knows what the end result will be.
+There are three of us working on this project: Jane, who does digital art and is a videographer; Luc, who does motion design, among other things; and me, who works with visuals and handles the artistic direction for the whole project.
+None of us knows what the final result will be.

 How did you choose the anatomical parts?

-I first sought advice from ProfessorCHANQUES and the curators to find out which pieces were emblematic of the conservatory.
-I did not choose the pieces based on their aesthetic qualities, since the aim of this exhibition is to tell a story and give meaning.
+I first sought advice from ProfessorCHANQUES and the curators to find out which pieces are emblematic of the conservatory.
+I didn’t choose the pieces based on their aesthetic appeal, since the goal of this exhibition is to tell a story and convey meaning.

-The only exception to this is a bust we found, whose identity, history, and era are unknown.
-I found it fragile and touching, so I chose to include it.
-It's the only piece I chose based on gut feeling.
+The only exception to this is a bust we found, whose identity, history, or era is unknown to anyone.
+I found it fragile and touching, so I decided to include it.
+It’s the only piece I chose based on a gut feeling.

-Unfortunately, there were some pieces thatwe couldn't include because they were too fragile.
-I was also attracted to other pieces, but they did not represent the human body and therefore took us away from the subject.
-I will deal with them later for another, more personal project.
+Unfortunately, there were some pieceswe couldn’t include because they were too fragile.
+I was also drawn to other pieces, but they didn’t depict the human body and therefore strayed from the subject.
+I’ll address those later in another, more personal project.

-Some pieces are also too difficult to move due to their weight.
-However, this is part of the exhibition's story.
+Some pieces are also too heavy to move.
+However, this is part of the exhibition’s story.

-For some pieces that could not be taken out to the Jardin des Plantes, we brought the Jardin to them by taking branches and foliage.
+For certain pieces that we couldn’t bring out to the Jardin des Plantes, we brought the Jardin to them by bringing branches and foliage.

-• The Martins greenhouse and its collection of succulents
+• Martins Greenhouse and its collection of succulents

-• Visits to the Permaculture Edible Garden
+• Tours of the Permaculture Edible Garden

-• Herbs and sensory squares
+• Herbs and the Senses Garden

-Practical information
+Practical Information

 ADDRESS